 JW Gailey Family - Important Locations

 There are three noteworthy general locations concerning J.W.
 Gailey.
-The first being his birthplace, Aiken, Texas,
+The first being his birthplace near Aiken, Texas,

 which is located near Belton in Bell County.
 JW was born in 1861 there to Asa L. Gailey and Permelia J. Tuder Gailey.